 If your records include Custom Fields with a data type of Date or Date & Time, you will be able to arrange the calendar based on these fields too.

 To make it easier to differentiate between records on your calendar, you can colour code (categorise) them, based on any field on that record type with a data type of Picklist.
-By default, the list contains the following fields:

 NOTE: When you select a new field to arrange your view by, or to categorise your records by, Workbooks dynamically updates the calendar view and does not require you to reload the page.